 - Add a professional Picture - Shirt and tie or shirt and hair tied back say it perfectly.
 You don't want anything that might make your mother blush for example.

 - Add relevant Keywords - This is particularly important for when it comes to LinkedIn and Facebook.
 If you speak 5 languages - have it on your profile, work in Sales?
-Put it on the profile.
+Put it in the profile.
 If it can help you and your job search - put it in but always keep it clear and keep it professional.

-- Share interesting and relevant articles, stats and blogs on the industry you want to work within, this is a good sign to employers and recruiters that you are in the know and are truly interested in in that particular industry.
+- Share interesting and relevant articles, stats and blogs on the industry you want to work within, this is a good sign to employers and recruiters that you are in the know and are truly interested in that particular industry.